Infineon/arduino-devops/docs/compile-examples/description.rst

 The default auto-discovery matrix can be customized to consider exceptions via configuration YAML files.

-It also supports the installation of the tools and source dependencies for multiple operating systems required to compile the sketches for the selected boards.
+It also supports the installation of the tools and source dependencies for multiple operating systems, which are necessary for compiling the sketches for the selected boards.

 Implementation details
 ^^^^^^^^^^^^^^^^^^^^^^